Sunday, March 17, 2024

 I prefer to use MX-Linux (which is Debian-based, and thus compatible with APT-offline), because it has a "killer app" known as Snapshot, which makes it easy to turn an MX-Linux installation, with all of its settings and added software, into an ISO, which can then be used to create duplicate installations of various types.
 So, the full installation could be used as a "master," which would be used only for making changes and Snapshots, and the Snapshots could be used for creating nonpersistent flash-drive installations (NPFDIs), a.k.a non-persistent "live" installations, which are ideal for running air-gap PCs, because when they're shut down, they don't retain any trace of data accessed with them.
 Another advantage of this type of installation is that they're easy to replace if they fail, or get lost or stolen.
 I put them on USB2 drives, because they're adequate for this purpose, they're cheap, and they run cool, indicating low power consumption.

-For backup, I use a system with a) a low-security drive (used on online and offline PCs) with a large unencrypted partition mainly for downloads, and a small encrypted one for text files such as this article; and b) a high-security drive (used on air-gap PCs only) with an encrypted partition.
+For storage, I use separate USB3 flash drives with encrypted and unencrypted partitions, and several backups scattered around.
+My system consists of a) a low-security drive (used on online and offline PCs) with a large unencrypted partition mainly for downloads, and a small encrypted one for text files that don't contain sensitive information; and b) a high-security drive (used on air-gap PCs only) with an encrypted partition.
 The system also includes a primary backup for a) and one for b), and secondary backups which contain a) copies of the low- and high-security drives (but not all downloads - only the ones which I consider to be reference material and want to archive); and b) a copy of my latest Snapshot-ISO in some cases, or c) a nonpersistent live installation of my latest Snapshot-ISO (which requires the entire drive).
 The primary backups are used for backing-up everything as soon as it's downloaded, created or revised.
 The secondary backups are updated weekly where appropriate.

 Creating Snapshot-ISOs and nonpersistent live installations